MassimilianoIaschi/massimilianoiaschi.github.io/_projects/7_project.md

 related_publications: false
 ---

 Most robotics efforts nowadays go towards the development of extremely complex algorithms for enhancing locomotion on complex terrains, relying on the so-called computational intelligence.
-However, such algorithms are highly dependent on vision capabilities, which are often not available in cluttered, dark, narrow environments like search-and-rescue environments are.
-For this reason, in our lab, our objective is to take advantage of our robot's mechanical intelligence in order to perform complex locomotion tasks even just using open-loop control systems, which then coupled with simpler algorithms can achieve high-quality results on all terrains.
+However, such algorithms are highly dependent on **vision capabilities, which are often not available in cluttered, dark, narrow environments like search-and-rescue environments are**.
+For this reason, in our lab, our objective is to **take advantage of our robot's mechanical intelligence** in order to perform complex locomotion tasks even just using open-loop control systems, which then **coupled with simpler algorithms can achieve high-quality results** on all terrains.

 By definition, centipede robots are long and narrow.
-The first feature, combined with their spatial redundancy (multiple legs) allows for great stability on every terrain.
+The first feature, combined with their **spatial redundancy (multiple legs)** allows for great stability on every terrain.
 The second feature allows them to reach environments that most other legged robot cannot.
-The addition of bio-inspired compliance, bio-inspired tactile sensing, clever closed-loop/learning-based control systems then allows to optimize their performances.
+The addition of **bio-inspired compliance, bio-inspired tactile sensing, clever closed-loop/learning-based control systems then allows to optimize their performances**.

 <br>